twolfson/grunt-init-sublime-plugin/root/README.md

 _(Coming soon)_

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint via [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.
 {% if (gittip_username) { %}
 ## Donating
 Support this project and [others by {%= gittip_username %}][gittip] via [gittip][].